MoatLab/FEMU/docs/devel/testing.rst

   make check-avocado

-This involves the automatic creation of Python virtual environment within the build tree (at ``tests/venv``) which will have all the right dependencies, and will save tests results also within the build tree (at ``tests/results``).
+This involves the automatic installation, from PyPI, of all the necessary avocado-framework dependencies into the QEMU venv within the build tree (at ``./pyvenv``).
+Test results are also saved within the build tree (at ``tests/results``).

 Note: the build environment must be using a Python 3 stack, and have